 The M200 is waterproof, so you can still use it if you get caught in the rain while running.
 While it may not display as much information all at once as other Polar watches, the screen on the M200 is still quite large.
 This makes it easy to check your distance, pace, and so on at a glance.

-- It vibrates when it detects too much sitting or dormant behavior, which can help you remain active
+- Activity monitor vibrates when it detects too much sitting or dormant behavior

 - Large, readable screen and lettering

-- It detects elevation, distance via the GPS, and environmental factors that can affect your run
+- Detects elevation and distance via GPS, as well as environmental factors that can affect your run

-- It lacks several features of Polar watches, like running power, without third-party sensors
+- It lacks several features of Polar watches, such as running power, without third-party sensors

 Best Discontinued GPS Watch

-The V800 is probably the Polar watch the word excess best applies to.
+Looking for a fully-loaded, top-tier GPS tracking device but not looking to shell out top-tier dollars?
+Consider buying a used, late-model unit.
+If that’s your strategy, you can get an awful lot of watch with the V800.
+This is the Polar watch the word “excess” best applies to.
 The V800 has smart calorie tracking, recovery planning, and can conduct an orthostatic test on your health.
 In short, it has nearly every function a Polar watch is known for, and a large screen to display it on.